My Best Teaching Is One-on-One

 I've been significantly more productive and happier with life over this past week.

 No useless arguing with people who aren't interested so much in arguing as asserting that they, themselves, are the rightest of the right.
 Or the baddest of the bad or whatever.
-Much more effective use of my time, and much less need to be exasperated with how so many people seem to be satisfied with living uninspired and uninspiring lives.
+It would allow me much more effective use of my time, and much less need to be exasperated with how so many people seem to be satisfied with living uninspired and uninspiring lives.

 I'm not sure I want back on eXtwitter.